Best Orthodox Prayer Ropes for Beginners and the Jesus Prayer

 Using public visibility as part of the appeal

 This is one of the biggest mistakes.
 Prayer should remain hidden.
 That is why bracelet-style ropes can be so wise.
 You do not need other people to know what you are doing.
+For more on this interior tradition, see our guide on the prayers and practices of the Desert Fathers.

 Buying ropes not made by holy people

-I will say it plainly again.
-I refuse to buy prayer ropes not made by monks or nuns.
+I will say it plainly again: I refuse to buy prayer ropes not made by monks or nuns.
 If I am going to use something in prayer, I want it made by people whose lives are given to prayer.